BuddhiLW/lazywal/README.md

-# lazywal-cli
+# Lazywal (Go rewrite of [lazywal-cli](https://github.com/FabricatorZayac/lazywal-cli))

 Lazywal: a terminal client to setup animated (video-loop) wallpapers as the desktop background.
+It has some extra-features, like pywal native integration, for the flashy - like me.

 Compatible with any OS that uses X-server.